-Today, I hereby declare a “Sonezaki Shinju Double-Header” — my 3rd time seeing Sakura Pro at Minamiza, followed by a Cinema Kabuki screening of Sonezaki Shinju (with a stage greeting by Kazutaro-san).
-A full-course Sonezaki Shinju kind of day.
+Today, I hereby declare a “Sonezaki Shinjū Double-Header” — my 3rd time seeing Cherry Program at Minamiza, followed by a Cinema Kabuki screening of Sonezaki Shinjū (with a stage greeting by Kazutaro).
+A full-course Sonezaki Shinjū kind of day.
 And on top of that, today’s special talk guest turned out to be an actor from the hit film Kokuho!
-A day so saturated with Sonezaki Shinju, it’s almost ridiculous.
+A day so saturated with Sonezaki Shinjū, it’s almost ridiculous.
 As always, it was the best day ever.

 It all started with an internal monologue when I spotted the Cinema Kabuki announcement.

-“Oh, the next Cinema Kabuki is Sonezaki Shinju.
+“Oh, the next Cinema Kabuki is Sonezaki Shinjū.
 Huh, there’s a stage greeting?
 But surely it’ll be on a day I can’t make it.
 The 23rd?
 Wait… the 23rd?
 Oh no 😢 that’s the day I’m at Minamiza!
-Hmm, Kazutaro-san’s stage greeting?
+Hmm, Kazutaro’s stage greeting?
 Wait, could I go from Minamiza straight there?
-If Kazutaro-san can make it, surely I can too!
+If Kazutaro can make it, surely I can too!
 If the performer is performing in two places, the audience can be an audience in two places! (←huh? lol)”

-…And that, my friends, is how a one-woman pep talk gave birth to this schedule: 15:00pm Minamiza Sakura Pro → 17:30pm curtain → 18:40pm Cinema Kabuki.
+…And that, my friends, is how a one-woman pep talk gave birth to this schedule: 15:00pm Minamiza Cherry Program → 17:30pm curtain → 18:40pm Cinema Kabuki.
 A full-course Kazutaro experience.
 Watching the same story twice in one day — am I a complete weirdo?
 Nope, just an extravagant case of theatre fever.

-For context: this month I’ve seen Sakura Pro twice and Matsu Pro once, so this is my 4th Sonezaki Shinju.
-I’ve already written about my first Sakura Pro and Matsu Pro, so feel free to peek at those too.
+For context: this month I’ve seen Cherry Program twice and Pine Program once, so this is my 4th Sonezaki Shinjū.
+I’ve already written about my first Cherry Program and Pine Program, so feel free to peek at those too.

 What is a “Dobu Seat” in the “Tochiri” Row?